TheBoz/react-burger-builder/README.md

-# This is a fun project to learn react with to build a burger.
+# This is a fun project to learn react with to build a burger

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).